How to Retire in Canada

 Quebec-selected Skilled workers

-If you’re a skilled worker who would like to become a permanent resident of Quebec, you will be happy to learn that the province has a immigration special agreement with the Government of Canada.
-This province plays by its own rules when it comes to selecting immigrants to live and work there.
-To be able to immigrate to Canada as a Quebecois skilled worker, you will have to undergo two application stages.
+If you’re a skilled worker who wants to become a permanent resident of Quebec, you will be happy to learn that the province has a immigration special agreement with the Government of Canada.
+This province plays by its own rules when selecting immigrants to live and work there.
+To immigrate to Canada as a Quebecois skilled worker, if you still have a few more years of work left in you.
+You will have to undergo two application stages.

-1. You will first have to make an application to the Government of Quebec for a Quebec Selection Certificate (Certificat de sélection du Québec [CSQ]).
+• You will first have to make an application to the Government of Quebec for a Quebec Selection Certificate or Certificat de sélection du Québec (CSQ).
 The Province will assess you according to its own criteria.
 The certificate you receive will indicate that the Province of Quebec has approved your request.

-2. If your application for a CSQ is successful, you will then have to apply to Immigration, Refugees and Citizenship Canada for permanent residency.
+• If your application for a CSQ is successful, you must apply to Immigration, Refugees and Citizenship Canada for permanent residency.

 Start-up Visa